 ITEM 5.
-MARKET FOR THE REGISTRANT'S COMMON EQUITY AND RELATED STOCKHOLDER MATTERS
+MARKET FOR THE REGISTRANT'S COMMON EQUITY AND RELATED STOCKHOLDER MATTERS $% \left( 1\right) =\left( 1\right) \left( 1\right)$

-Cabot's common stock is listed for trading (symbol CBT) on the New York, Boston and Pacific Stock Exchanges.
-As of September 30, 1995, there were approximately 2,100 holders of record of Cabot's common stock.
-The price range in which the stock has traded, as reported on the composite tape, and the quarterly cash dividends for the past two fiscal years are shown below, restated to reflect a two-for-one stock split in August 1994.
+Cabot's common stock is listed for trading (symbol CBT) on the New York, Boston, and Pacific Stock Exchanges.
+As of September 30, 1996, there were approximately 2,100 holders of record of Cabot's common stock.
+The price range in which the stock has traded, as reported on the composite tape, and the quarterly cash dividends for the past two years are shown below, restated to reflect the two-for-one stock split in March 1996.